David-Bieber/Main/README.md

 ```

+where "destination_path" is the path you want to clone the repository to

 -> now make your changes

-After your changes, use the following commands to save them in the repos
+After your changes, use the following commands to save them in the repository

 <br/>